naxopy/Nickname-Generator/README.md

 **Nickname Generator or Pseudonym Generator**

-You will find a file that onyl needs to be run.
+You will find a file that only needs to be run.

 A file will be created with all the list of syllabes possible and then an arrangement based on your wishes.